Fall 2017 International Conference

 Bodies of Care: Somaesthetics of Vulnerability

-The Center for Body, Mind and Culture hosts a 2-Day conference, January 28-29, at Florida Atlantic University, Boca Raton.
+The Center for Body, Mind and Culture hosted a 2-Day conference on January 28-29, 2016 at Florida Atlantic University, Boca Raton.

 Bodies are obviously the targets of one's daily care in terms of personal hygiene, grooming, exercise, and proper nourishment.
 They are also objects of care in the sense of worry or concern, since we all suffer illness and death through the bodies.
 However, the sentient, purposive, active body or soma is also a subjectivity that examines and cares for the body as object, whether it be one's own body or the bodies of others who one wants to help or comfort.
 We all need such curative help or comfort at some point in our lives; and some people devote their professional and personal lives to giving such care.
 Bodies need and give care in many ways and for many reasons: to overcome illness and disability, to address and alleviate dependence, to learn new skills and remedy bad habits, to inspire greater confidence for personal flourishing and greater social betterment.
 This conference will examine the wide range of somatic conditions that require care and the variety of somatic methods of providing such care, while exploring how these conditions and methods are represented in cultural theory, health and wellness studies, literature, and the arts.

 Selected papers may be developed for publication in The Journal of Somaesthetics (http://journals.aau.dk/index.php/JOS) or in an edited book based on the conference papers.

 The conference will take place at the Dorothy F. Schmidt Arts & Humanities building room 205.